Fonta1n3/FullyNoded/Readme.md

 - All network traffic is encrypted by default using Tor.
 - Fully Noded NEVER uses another server or uploads data or requires any data (KYC/AML) from you whatsoever, your node is the only back end to the app.
-- Any information the app saves onto the device locally is encrypted to AES standards and the encryption key is stored on the secure enclave.
+- Any sensitive data (seed words, credentials) the app saves onto the device locally is encrypted to AES standards and the encryption key is stored on the devices secure enclave (iCloud sync disabled).
 DYOR regarding iPhone security.

 ## How does it work?